LeonKohli/interactive-particle-network/README.md

 - **📐 Responsive**: Perfectly fits any window size for a seamless experience.
 - **🔨 Pure JavaScript**: Absolutely no additional libraries or frameworks required.

+---

+## ⚙️ Customization Options

+This interactive starry sky offers a variety of options for customization to suit your preferences or project's theme.
+You can tweak these parameters to change the look and feel of the starry background:

+- **`numberOfStars`**: Set the number of stars in your sky.
+Larger numbers create denser, busier skies.

+- **`maxDistance`**: Controls the maximum distance for a star connection to be formed.
+Larger values result in more star connections.

+- **`starSize`**: Define the range of possible star sizes.
+It takes a minimum and maximum value to provide a variety of star sizes.

+- **`speedFactor`**: Control the speed at which stars move around the canvas.
+Higher values result in faster moving stars.

+- **`mouseRadius`**: Determines the area around the mouse where stars will attempt to form connections.
+A larger radius means more stars will react to your mouse movements.

+- **`starColor`**: Set the color of the stars.

+- **`connectionColor`**: Change the color of the lines that connect stars.

+- **`canvasBackgroundColor`**: Alter the background color of your canvas.

+- **`lineThickness`**: Adjust the thickness of the connection lines.

+- **`starShapes`**: Choose between 'circle' or 'star' shapes for the stars.

+- **`randomStarSpeeds`**: By setting this option to true, stars will move at random speeds.

+- **`rotationSpeed`**: Define the range of possible rotation speeds for star-shaped stars.

+- **`connectionsWhenNoMouse`**: If this is set to true, some stars will form connections even when the mouse is not on the canvas.

+- **`percentStarsConnecting`**: Set the percentage of stars that can connect when the mouse is not on the canvas.

+- **`connectionLinesDashed`**: This option allows the connection lines to be dashed.

+- **`dashedLinesConfig`**: This sets the configuration for the dashed lines.

+- **`canvasGradient`**: Add a gradient for the canvas background.
+This takes an array of colors to create the gradient.

+- **`starDensity`**: Control the density of the stars in your sky.
+This can be set to 'low', 'medium', 'high', or 'ultra'.

+By customizing these options, you can create an interactive starry sky that perfectly matches your aesthetic or the mood you want to set for your users! 💫

+---

 ## 🚀 Getting Started